Caring for the LGBTQ+ Community

 We provide healthcare, treatment, and services to all regardless of a person’s sex, sexual orientation, and gender identity or expression.
 This policy is part of the NYU Langone Patient’s Bill of Rights, which also prohibits discrimination on the basis of race, color, religion, national origin, disability, source of payment, or age.
 If you are a patient in the hospital, our guest policy ensures that your partner and family may visit you.

 We also abide by New York City’s LGBTQ Health Care Bill of Rights, which affirms your right to privacy and confidentiality.
-We support your right to choose who can make medical decisions for you in case you are unable to do so yourself, and can assist with advance directives and establishing a healthcare proxy.
+We support your right to choose who can make medical decisions for you in case you are unable to do so for yourself, and can assist with advance directives and establishing a healthcare proxy.

 Your Medical Care